bodrick/awesome/TOPICS.md

 *   [tmoreno/open-log-viewer](https://github.com/tmoreno/open-log-viewer) - A multi-platform log viewer built with Electron and styled with Material Design
 *   [variar/klogg](https://github.com/variar/klogg) - Really fast log explorer based on glogg project
 *   [snakefoot/snaketail-net](https://github.com/snakefoot/snaketail-net) - Tail utility for monitoring text log files and Windows EventLog

-## viewer

-*   [tmoreno/open-log-viewer](https://github.com/tmoreno/open-log-viewer) - A multi-platform log viewer built with Electron and styled with Material Design
-*   [KirillOsenkov/MSBuildStructuredLog](https://github.com/KirillOsenkov/MSBuildStructuredLog) - A logger for MSBuild that records a structured representation of executed targets, tasks, property and item values.
-*   [ElinamLLC/SharpVectors](https://github.com/ElinamLLC/SharpVectors) - SharpVectors - SVG# Reloaded: SVG DOM and Rendering in C# for the .Net.
-*   [EvotecIT/PSEventViewer](https://github.com/EvotecIT/PSEventViewer) - PSEventViewer (Get-Events) is really useful PowerShell wrapper around Get-WinEvent.
-One of the features you may be interested in is a simple way of getting “hidden” events data

 ## pre-commit